ovh/docs/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_ios/guide.en-ie.md

 ---
-title: 'Configuring an Email Pro account on iPhone and iPad'
+title: "Email Pro - Configure your email account on Mail for iPhone and iPad"
 excerpt: 'Find out how to configure an Email Pro account on iPhone and iPad, via the Mail app'
-updated: 2021-05-21
+updated: 2024-10-09
 ---

 ## Objective